A PLACE TO BEGIN, OR BEGIN AGAIN

 That is enough to begin.

 This Quick Start is not meant to teach Tarot in its fullness.
-It is meant to teach you how to approach the cards without anxiety, superstition, unrealistic expectations, or a giving-over of personal agency—so that whatever comes next can unfold safely and meaningfully.
+It is meant to teach you how to approach the cards without anxiety, superstition, unrealistic expectations, or a surrender of personal agency—so that whatever comes next can unfold safely and meaningfully.

 THE PRACTICE: ONE CARD, ONE QUESTION